Duke in Bologna

 Program faculty director(s) can assist with questions related to program academics, admissions, on-site needs, etc. For all other inquiries, please contact the GEO representative listed.

-Professor of the Practice of Romance Studies
+Assistant Professor of Romance Studies

 Kayla Soltis-Katella